tunmsk/nextgen-facebook/README.md

 <p><strong>NGFB uses your <em>existing</em> content to generate its meta tags and Schema markup</strong> &mdash; there's no need to manually enter / configure any additional settings or values.</p>

 <p><strong>NGFB provides all the information search engines and social websites need</strong> &mdash; improving <em>Google Search ranking</em>, <em>social engagement</em> and <em>click-through-rates</em> on Facebook, Google+, Twitter, Pinterest, LinkedIn, and many more.
-NGFB also includes special support and optimization specifically for Pinterest to avoid incompatible Open Graph meta tags and Schema markup.</p>
+NGFB also includes special support and optimization features for Pinterest to avoid conflicts with Facebook meta tags.</p>

 <p><strong>Don't need the included social sharing buttons?</strong> The <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization (WPSSO)</a> plugin is a fork / child of NextGEN Facebook (NGFB) &mdash; they have the same author, the same solid core features and code-base, but WPSSO is distributed without the sharing buttons and their related features.</p>